AriFordsham/GHCWiki/internships.md

 To give you some idea, here are some past projects (in approximate date order):

+- 2013: Jan Stolarek worked on Cmm optimizations and added new primops
 - 2010: David Terei worked on the LLVM back end
 - 2008: Thomas Schilling worked on the GHC API, and Scion
 - 2008: Jost Berthold worked on parallel evaluation